hiyouga/FastEdit/README.md

 ## Editing LLMs: A Case

-We use the samples in `data/example.json` to edit the [Ziya-LLaMA-13B-v1](https://huggingface.co/IDEA-CCNL/Ziya-LLaMA-13B-v1), an instruction-following language model based on the LLaMA-13B model, to validate the effectiveness of model editing on multi-lingual samples, using the default hyper-parameters.
+We use the samples in `data/example.json` to edit [Ziya-LLaMA-13B-v1](https://huggingface.co/IDEA-CCNL/Ziya-LLaMA-13B-v1), an instruction-following language model based on the LLaMA-13B model, to validate the effectiveness of model editing on multi-lingual samples, using the default hyper-parameters.

-The generation results of **pre-edited** model are:
+Here are the generation results of **pre-edited** model.

 ```
 The Hogwarts 's president is Dumbledore.